ElliotVilhelm/Snake/README.md

 ** YOU NEED PYGAME **

-R - PLAY AGAIN
+R - PLAY AGAIN,
-WASD or Arrow Keys for control
+WASD or Arrow Keys for control,
-S - To save your High Score
+S - To save your High Score,